maxi-blocks/maxi-blocks/readme.txt

 - **Performance focused:** Optimized code and minimal bloat to keep your website fast and responsive.

-- **Active development:** Our team is always working to improve Maxi Blocks and add new features.
+- **Active development:** Our team is always working to improve MaxiBlocks and add new features.

 - **Thriving community:** A vibrant community of users, designers, and developers provides inspiration, support, and collaboration.